10 French Bulldog Breeder Red Flags Every Buyer Should Know

 French Bulldog health testing documentation

 A responsible breeder tests every parent for DM, HUU, JHC, and CMR1 at minimum.
-They should show you certificates from a recognized lab like Embark, Animal Genetics, or UC Davis.
-If a breeder says testing is unnecessary or shows you a vet wellness check instead of genetic screening, walk away.
+They should show you signed certificates from a recognized lab like Embark, Animal Genetics, or UC Davis.
+If a breeder says testing is unnecessary, tells you their dogs are โ€œhealthy so no need,โ€ or shows you a routine vet wellness check instead of actual genetic screening results, walk away.
+Health testing is not optional for ethical breeders.
+It is the foundation of every litter they produce.

 2. Prices That Seem Too Good to Be True